ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 ## Module generation
 Creating a module is very easy, thanks to [generator-jhipster-module](https://www.jhipster.tech/modules/marketplace/#/details/generator-jhipster-module).
-Here how to create a module named `generator-jhipster-company-api`
+Here is how to create a module named `generator-jhipster-company-api`
 ```bash
 yarn global add generator-jhipster-module
 mkdir generator-jhipster-company-api